 FixMyStreet Install Script

-If you have a new installation of Debian squeeze or Ubuntu precise, you can use an install script to set up a basic installation of FixMyStreet on your server.
+If you have a new installation of Debian wheezy or Ubuntu precise, you can use an install script to set up a basic installation of FixMyStreet on your server.

 Note that this is just one of four ways to install FixMyStreet.